willmanio/sonarqube/README.md

 ## Notes

 - Does not run `apt::default` on Ubuntu
-  - add `apt::default` to your run list before anything else if you need it (ie. for the Java installation as described in the previous bullet)
+  - add `apt::default` to your run list before anything else if you need it (e.g. for the Java installation as described in the previous bullet)
-- Does not configure firewall settings, again, in case you have specific needs

 ## Contributing